 Roger Stone

-Roger Jason Stone As ''The Washington Post'' put it: "He was born Roger Joseph Stone Jr. in Norwalk, Conn., on Aug.
-27, 1952...
-Birth and college records list his name that way, but at some point Stone adopted 'Jason' as his middle name".}} (born Roger Joseph Stone Jr.; August 27, 1952) is an American political assistant and lobbyist.
-He is most well known for the Robert Mueller special counsel investigation, and his involvement with and connections to Russian interference in the 2016 U.S. presidential election as a political consultant for the campaign of 45th U.S. president Donald Trump.Since the 1970s, Stone has worked on the campaigns of Republican politicians, including Richard Nixon, Ronald Reagan, Jack Kemp, Bob Dole, George W. Bush, and Trump.
-In addition to frequently serving as a campaign adviser, Stone was a political lobbyist.
-In 1980, he co-founded a Washington, D.C.–based lobbying firm with Paul Manafort and Charles R. Black Jr. The firm recruited Peter G. Kelly and was renamed Black, Manafort, Stone and Kelly (BMSK) in 1984.
-During the 1980s, BMSK became a top lobbying firm by leveraging its White House connections to attract high-paying clients, including U.S. corporations and trade associations, as well as foreign governments.
-By 1990, it was one of the leading lobbyists for American companies and foreign organizations.
-His personal style of achieving his clients' goals have been described as "a renowned infighter", "a seasoned practitioner of hard-edged politics", "a Republican strategist", and "a political fixer".
-Stone has referred to himself as "an agent provocateur".
-He has described his own political ''modus operandi'' as "Attack, attack, attacknever defend" and "Admit nothing, deny everything, and launch a counterattack."
+Since the 1970s, Stone has worked on Republican campaigns, including those of Richard Nixon, Ronald Reagan, Jack Kemp, Bob Dole, George W. Bush, and Trump.
+He co-founded a lobbying firm with Paul Manafort and Charles R. Black Jr. The firm became Black, Manafort, Stone and Kelly (BMSK) in 1984.
+BMSK became a top lobbying firm, leveraging White House connections for high-paying clients, including U.S. corporations, trade associations, and foreign governments.
+Stone's style has been described as "a renowned infighter", "a seasoned practitioner of hard-edged politics", "a Republican strategist", and "a political fixer".
+Stone has called himself "an agent provocateur".
+He has described his political ''modus operandi'' as "attack, attack, attack—never defend" and "admit nothing, deny everything, and launch a counterattack", all evocative of associate Roy Cohn.